philwantsfish/philwantsfish.github.io/_posts/2016-05-22-exploring-java-serializatoin-github.md

  </table>
 <br/>

 The projects dependencies are all non-vulnerable versions.
-Downloading [Gradle 2.12](https://gradle.org/gradle-download/) and checking the library versions again shows commons-collections 3.2.1.
+Downgrading to [Gradle 2.12](https://gradle.org/gradle-download/) and checking the library versions again shows commons-collections 3.2.1.
 The commons-collections5 payload in ysoserial successful executes an arbitary commands.

 Looking through the Gradle release notes this vulnerability was not mentioned, I suspect the developers were unaware of it and were just upgrading their libraries.
 I've requested CVE-2016-6199 to track this vulnerability.

 ## Concluding thoughts

-If you are running Gradle 2.12 or earlier you should upgrade!
+If you are running Gradle 2.12 or earlier you should upgrade.
 While this post details exploiting the UI subproject, the Jetty subproject is similarly vulnerable.

-There is some interesting Android projects using serialization, but I am not too familiar with the Android platform.
-If anyone is interested in exploring these further feel free to contact me.
+The searching script found more projects that appear vulnerable.
 It might also be interesting to identify and search for framework APIs that wrap serialization.